virimasi/Udacity/README.md

  # Udacity - Deep Learning Nanodegree
-Here are my codes and solutions for the 5 projects given along the course.
+Here are my codes and solutions for the 5 projects developed along the course.